IvanKuria/second-brain/006 - Main Notes/Classes/2024-2025/CSE 130/Lecture 03.md

 Class: [[CSE 130]]
-Subject: #computer-science #computer-architecture
+Subject: #computer-science #computer-systems
 Date: 2025-04-14
 Teacher: **Dr. Veenstra

-# Lecture 04
+# C Strings, Variables and Unix File IO

 ## C Strings
 - a c string is a bunch of bytes ending with 0